MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

 The keyboard driver stack consists of the following.

 - **Kbdclass**, the upper-level keyboard class filter driver
-- One or more optional upper-level keyboard filter driver
+- One or more optional upper-level keyboard filter drivers
 - **I8042prt**, the function driver

 ### PS/2 Mouse